eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-frameworks.md

 ### Computing the mode: optimizer

-Sometimes, instead of performing full-blown inference, it is useful to find modes of the density specified by the model.
+Sometimes, instead of performing full-blown inference, it's useful to find the mode of the model density.
 These modes can be used as point estimates of parameters, or as the basis of approximations to a Bayesian posterior.
 Thus, this calls for an optimizer.

 A simple and sensible thing to do is to use some [BFGS-based optimization algorithm](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm)